keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

   Almost all resources in the list, apart the main page which is cached for a short time, never change.
   _Please note_: effects of this caching layer is not visible in this example.

-One final note: you probably already noted that API call if performed with an HTTP GET method (with parameters as query string arguments).
+One final note: you probably already noted that the API call is performed with an HTTP GET method (with parameters as query string arguments).
-The application can (and most of the times will) use a more common HTTP POST.
+The application can (and most of the times will) use a more common HTTP POST too.

-When applicable (not doable for every kind on application) using GET make the request call easier to be cached in the reverse proxy.
+When applicable (not applicable to every kind on remote process) we use GET.
-Caching a POST is doable, but not so easy to be inspected.
+GET make the request call easier to be cached in the reverse proxy; caching a POST is doable but, in my limited experience, not so easy to be controlled/inspected.

 # The journey to the performance land